CSMancapa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-echo Display the last ten lines of a file
+echo Display the first ten lines of a file